Cython conventions for py-ballisticcalc¶

 - If the function is purely a utility that both Cython modules and Python code will call and it neither needs

-is acceptable. - If the function is a hot numeric path, manipulates raw buffers/pointers, or needs careful error/status handling, implement a
+nogilnor special exception mapping,cpdefis acceptable. - If the function is a hot numeric path, manipulates raw buffers/pointers, or needs careful error/status handling, implement a

-nogil core and adef
+cdefnogil core and adefwrapper.

 - If the function is purely a utility that both Cython modules and Python code will call and it neither needs